23 Cloud microphysics

 \[ \begin{align} \rho_g = \frac{\pi\rho_i'n_0}{\lambda^4} = \frac{\pi\rho_i'A\lambda^b}{\lambda^4} = \frac{\pi\rho_i'A}{\lambda^{4 - b}}, \end{align} \]

-here $\rho_g$ is the density of sleet or hail and $\rho_i'$ is the microscopic density of ice.
-If you convert this to $D_0 = 1/\lambda$, you get
+here $\rho_g$ is the density of graupel or hail and $\rho_i'$ is the microscopic density of ice.
+Solving this for $D_0 = 1/\lambda$, one obtains

 \[ \begin{align} D_0 = \left(\frac{\rho_g}{\pi\rho_i'A}\right)^{\frac{1}{4 - b}}. \end{align} \]

-The so-called autoconversion refers to the formation of precipitation through the growth of cloud particles.
-So several cloud particles combine to form one precipitation particle.
+The so-called autoconversion denotes the formation of precipitation through the growth of cloud particles: several cloud particles combine to form a single precipitation particle.
 This is the first step of precipitation formation.

 23.3.2.1 Bergeron-Findeisen process

 Condensates can grow or shrink through diffusion.
-The diffusive flow arises because the vapor pressure on the surface of the condensate, which corresponds to the saturation vapor pressure above water or ice at the respective temperature, is different from the ambient vapor pressure.
-To do this, one starts from the diffusion equation Eq.
+The diffusive flux arises because the vapor pressure at the surface of the condensate, which equals the saturation vapor pressure over water or ice at the respective temperature, differs from the ambient vapor pressure.
+To this end, one starts from the diffusion equation Eq.
 (5.212) and from a stationary state:

 \[ \begin{align} 0 = \psi\Delta\rho_v. \end{align} \]

-This assumes that the diffusion coefficient of water vapor in moist air $\psi$ and the density of dry air $\rho_d$ are homogeneous near the drop, which are justified assumptions due to the small size of tropics.
+Here it is assumed that the diffusion coefficient of water vapor in moist air $\psi$ and the density of dry air $\rho_d$ are homogeneous near the drop, which are justified assumptions given the small size of drops.

-Since this is a radially symmetric problem, one can make the approach $\rho_v = \rho_v\left(r\right)$.
-Using the Laplace operator in spherical coordinates Eq.
-(B.91) is thus obtained
+Since this is a radially symmetric problem, one can make the ansatz $\rho_v = \rho_v\left(r\right)$.
+Using the Laplace operator in spherical coordinates, Eq.
+(B.91), one thus obtains

 \[ \begin{align} \psi\Delta\rho_v = \psi\frac{1}{r^2}\frac{\partial}{\partial r}\left(r^2\frac{\partial\rho_v}{\partial r}\right) = \psi\left(\frac{2}{r}\frac{\partial\rho_v}{\partial r} + \frac{\partial^2\rho_v}{\partial r^2}\right) = 0. \end{align} \]